 Turns out, glyphosate is the most widely used herbicide worldwide.
 The IARC, an institute that researches the fatal effects of such herbicides, recently concluded that glyphosate is potentially dangerous.
 And they suspect glyphosate could cause extremely serious health concerns.8

-Fast Food Restaurants Fans Want To Know: Is The Impossible Burger Healthy?
+Fast Food Restaurant Fans Want To Know: Is The Impossible Burger Healthy?

 According to The Today Show, the regular fast food whopper burger has about 660 calories.
 How does that compare to the “healthier” plant-based burger?
 Well, the Impossible Whopper contains about 630 calories.
 That’s not much of a difference.